 5.1 Students who are the subject of prohibited conduct allegations will be notified by the appropriate Hearing Officer.
-Such notice will contain information regarding the student conduct involved and a statement of the Code provision(s) and/or University policy alleged to have been violated.
+The Disciplinary Referral Notice will contain information regarding the student conduct involved and a statement of the Code provision(s) and/or University policy alleged to have been violated, information regarding student's rights and responsibilities, a Respondent Disciplinary Choice Form, and a redacted copy of the incident report or other charging document.